e200/MakeAccessible/readme.md

 ##### Cons:
 - You need to write a lot of extra code just to make simples tests.
 - You need to write code that also need to be tested.
-- Its hard to reuse this code in other test either in others projects.
+- Its hard to reuse this code in other test either in other projects.

 We're testing only 2 methods, now think about 30 or 50???
 No, No, Forget About It.